 EDUCATORS

-Teaching Early Texas, Borderlands Law & Af#rican American History Through the Webber Archive
+Teaching Early Texas, Borderlands Law, and African American History Through the Webber Archive

-Curriculum-aligned historical narratives, primary-source timelines, and descendant-centered interpretation suitable for classroom and academic use.
+Providing curriculum-aligned historical narratives, primary-source materials, and descendant-centered interpretation for classroom and academic use.

 Why This Archive Matters in the Classroom

-This archive situates one family’s life within shifting legal regimes—Spanish, Mexican, Republic of Texas, Confederate, and United States law—making it a living case study in race, freedom, citizenship, and borderlands identity.
+This archive situates one family’s life within shifting legal regimes—Spanish, Mexican, Republic of Texas, Confederate, and United States law.

 Teaching Modules